LekKit/RVVM/README.md

 If you wish to use this work as a component of a larger, non-GPL compliant project, you are free to do so in any form (Static linkage, binary distribution, modules) as long as you comply with the MPL 2.0 license.

-For any form of software distribution, changes made precisely to this work should be made public to comply with either licenses.
+For any form of software distribution, changes made precisely to this work should be made public to comply with either license.

 Source file headers should be gradually transitioned to reflect their reusability.